sheffieldnlp/fever-scorer/README.md

 The evidence is considered to be correct if there exists a complete list of actual evidence that is a subset of the predicted evidence.

 In the FEVER Shared Task, we will consider only only the first `5` sentences of predicted_evidence that the candidate system provies for scoring.
 This is configurable through the `max_evidence` parameter for the scorer.
 When too much evidence is provided.
 It is removed, without penalty.

+## Updates
+Version 1.3:
+* Fix unicode issue when scoring some page names
+* Removed support for Python 2.7 (end of life)
+* Add test runner for FEVER1.1 data update

 ## Find out more